Dissipation-protected energy storage in interacting multilevel quantum batteries: Morris-Shore Transformation and Singular Value Decomposition (SVD)

 \section{Morris-Shore Transformation and Singular Value Decomposition (SVD)}

 The Davies generator decomposes the system--bath coupling into Bohr-frequency--resolved jump operators $A(\Omega)$, each connecting eigenstates of $H_S$ whose energies differ by $\Omega$.
-For a fixed $\Omega$, the operator $A(\Omega)$ therefore defines a linear map between two excitation manifolds: an upper manifold $\mathcal H_A$ (e.g., $N=2$) and a lower manifold $\mathcal H_B$ (e.g., $N=1$).
+For a fixed $\Omega$, the operator $A(\Omega)$ therefore defines a linear map between two excitation manifolds: for instance, an upper manifold $\mathbf H^{(2)}$ and a lower manifold $\mathbf H^{(1)}$.

 Choosing orthonormal bases $\{\ket{\psi_j^{(A)}}\}$ in the upper manifold and $\{\ket{\phi_i^{(B)}}\}$ in the lower manifold, the jump operator can be written as

 where the matrix elements are obtained directly from the jump operator as